ladSuematsu/Roulette/README.md

 Random place picker Android app for lunch/dinner time.
 Project for study purposes.

 USAGE:
-- Let the app pick a random, predefined place to buy food for you.
+- Let the app pick a random, predefined place for you to buy food.
 Check your place picking history on the place history list.

 Applied the following Android concepts until now.
 - Fragments